hashistack4u/boot-script/README.md

 * Environment specific settings are defined in dynamic configuration files and in environment variable file `/etc/hashistack.env`
 * Vault with [auto-unseal with Azure Key Vault](https://developer.hashicorp.com/vault/docs/configuration/seal/azurekeyvault).
 * Using condition `ConditionDirectoryNotEmpty=` / `ConditionFileNotEmpty` in systemd units to prevent services from starting until they are configured.
+* Use Consul as default DNS server.
+  * Use hosts file between servers to make sure that they can communicate with each others even when DNS resolutions are failing.

 # TODO
 ## Generic